-Enrolled study participants are asked to provide informed consent for long term storage of blood and vaginal fluid specimens for possible future research testing.
+At site with capacity, enrolled study participants are asked to provide informed consent for long term storage of blood, vaginal fluid, and hair specimens for possible future research testing.
 Participants may choose to not have their specimens stored for possible future research testing or withdraw their consent for specimen storage at any time and still remain in the study.
+In some cases, country guidelines may prohibit the long term storage of research specimens, in which case participants will not be asked to consent to this.